saastechacademy/foundation/project-ideas/order-ledger/OrderHistory.md

+**OrderHistory**
-OrderHistory table is responsible for recording logs of order's lifecycle.
+  Entity keeps logs of order's lifecycle events.
+**OrderFacilityChange**

-OrderFacilityChange is responsible for recording logs of facility change in order's lifecycle.
+  Entity keeps logs of fulfillment facility change in order's lifecycle.

-Data in both tables are similar, but only in the case of brokering.

 So in an event like item rejection from fulfillment, entries in both table are made.
 *  Record in OrderHistory is made because its an event in order's life cycle that order was rejected after brokering.